-We need to create the Connect App for Salesforce SSO.
-A connected app is a framework that enables an external application to integrate with salesforce using APIs and standard protocols, such as SAML, OAuth, and OpenID connect.
-Connected Apps use these protocols to authenticate, authorize, and provide single sign-on (SSO) for external apps.
+First, we need to create the Connect App for Salesforce SSO.
+A connected app is a framework that enables an external application to integrate with Salesforce using APIs and standard protocols, such as SAML, OAuth, and OpenID connect.
+Moreover, connected Apps use these protocols to authenticate, authorize, and provide single sign-on (SSO) for external apps.
+Such apps activate an SSO or set security policies to restrict what data 3rd-party apps can access from your org.

 The external apps that are integrated with Salesforce can run on the customer success platform, other platforms, devices, or SaaS subscriptions.